FirelyTeam/firely-docs-firely-net-sdk/validation/profile-validation.rst

 Validating data against profiles
 ================================

 The profile validator is distributed as a separate package, and can be found on NuGet, by searching for ``Firely.Fhir.Validation.<spec version>``.
 The main class in this package is the `Validator`.
-To construct a new instance, we need to supply it with two required dependencies:
+To construct a new instance, we can supply the constructor with several dependencies:

-* A reference to a terminology service (see :ref:`terminology-service`), specifically a ``ICodeValidationTerminologyService``.
+* Required: A reference to a terminology service (see :ref:`terminology-service`), specifically a ``ICodeValidationTerminologyService``.
 This service is needed to validate the codes used in the instance against the code systems and value sets specified in the profile.
-* A reference to a resource resolver (see :ref:`package-source`), specifically an ``IAsyncResourceResolver``.
+* Required: A reference to a resource resolver (see :ref:`package-source`), specifically an ``IAsyncResourceResolver``.
 This service allows the validator to retrieve the profiles that are referenced by the profile being validated.

-The last dependency is optional, but highly recommended, and that is an ``IExternalReferenceResolver``.
+* Optional, but recommended: pass in an ``IExternalReferenceResolver``.
 This service allows the validator to retrieve the resources that are referenced by the instance being validated.
 If this service is not supplied, the validator will simply not try to validate the resources that these references point to.
+* Optional: pass in a configured ``FhirPathCompiler``.
+This allows you to configure the FhirPath compiler that is used to evaluate the FhirPath expressions in the profile.
+If not supplied, the default compiler will be used.

 .. code-block:: csharp